roytang/blog/content/post/2019/02/it-might-have-been.md

 ---
 author: roy
-date: 2019-02-24T13:56:56+08:00
-type: post
-categories:
+categories: []
-- Just Another Day
+date: 2019-02-24 05:56:56
 tags:
 - quotes
 - regret
-title: "It might have been"
+title: It might have been
 type: post
 ---

->  “Of all sad words of tongue or pen, the saddest are these, 'It might have been.”
+>  “Of all sad words of tongue or pen, the saddest are these, 'It might have been."
 >
 > ― John Greenleaf Whittier, Maud Muller - Pamphlet